quiquegurdiel/SpinCo/README.md

 # SpinCo
 ## Spindle detection application for Cognition database

-### Required steps for setup:
+### Required steps:
 1- clone repository to [your folder]

-2- create a virtual envirionment witk Python 3.10 called Spinco and, inside the environment, run pip install -r requirements.txt

-3- edit lab.env in the repository folder file like:
+2- edit lab.env in the repository folder file like:

     DATAPATH='[the path to COGNITION database in your computer]'

-4- add [your folder]/src to the path environment variable of your system manually (in order to use import of the library)
+3- add [your folder]/src to the path environment variable of your system manually (in order to use import of the library)

 ### Demo: